Externalizable/bongo.cat/README.md

 - [Bored Button](https://www.boredbutton.com/) website (Date unknown)

 ## Permission
-StrayRogue gave written permission to @Externalizable on the 15th September 2018 to use their drawing on the Bongo Cat website.
+StrayRogue gave written permission to Externalizable on the 15th September 2018 to use their drawing on the Bongo Cat website.

 ## Built with
 - [lowLag.js](https://lowlag.alienbill.com/) - To play lag free sounds on a wide range of devices